KimonoBoy/SHVDNTutorial-Nuclei/README.md

 * A maximum of 3 black holes can be active at any given time, to reduce the stress on the game engine.

-Tomorrow we'll dive each feature script into smaller more digestable scripts, just like our menus.
+Tomorrow we'll divide each feature script into smaller more digestable scripts, just like our menus.
 Basic functionality such as give all Weapons and Infinite ammo would be placed in the same script, while black hole and gravity gun would have its own script, but still depend on the Weaponservice.
 This will make our application easier to maintain, as we scale it up.

 ## NOTE
 I've decided that the Wiki will be finished once the mod is in a more complete state.